6 Tips on How to Prevent a Ransomware Attack

 - Ransom Costs: In ransomware attacks, perpetrators demand a ransom payment to restore access to encrypted data.
 The cost of the ransom can vary significantly and depends on the attacker’s demands.

 - IT Adviser Time and Labor: Recovering from a ransomware attack requires significant IT expertise and resources.
-Organizations often need to invest in hiring IT professionals or external consultants to mitigate the attack, restore systems, and strengthen security measures.
+Organizations often need to invest in hiring IT professionals or external consultants to mitigate the attacks, restore systems, and strengthen security measures.

 - Forensic Disquisition Cost: To investigate the attack, identify the vulnerabilities exploited, and gather evidence for potential legal actions, organizations may need to engage forensic experts.
 These experts can be costly, adding to the overall financial impact of the attack.